binghuang2018/agz7/README.md

 # Notes on files/folders
 - Files containing canonical SMILES string (canonicalized by OEChem)
+  - `gdb9.can`: The complete list of GDB9 amons (may overlap with the other files end with `.can`)
-  - `comm-gdb17-zinc.can`: SMILES strings that are shared by gdb17 & zinc amons
+  - `gdb17-zinc-comm.can`: SMILES strings that are shared by gdb17 & zinc amons
   - `gdb17.can`: SMILES strings that are unique to gdb17 amons
   - `zinc.can`: SMILES strings that are unique to ZINC amons
 - Folders containing 3d geometries of amons
+  - `gdb9` includes all amons of gdb9 dataset.
-  - `gdb17` covers only a subset of the complete list of gdb17 amons (i.e., `comm.can`+`gdb17.can`), i.e., amons that survived geometry relaxation.
+  - `gdb17/` covers the complete set of gdb17 amons (i.e., `gdb17-zinc-comm.can`+`gdb17.can`) that survived geometry relaxation.
-  - `zinc` covers only a subset of SMILES strings in `zinc.can`, that is, amons that are unique to gdb17 and survived geometry relaxation.
+  - `zinc/` covers only a subset of SMILES strings in `zinc.can`, that is, amons that are unique to gdb17 and survived geometry relaxation.
 - Compressed tar files
   - Files in say, `ni5.tar.gz` indicates the subset of all amons containing **__only__** 5 heavy atoms
   - All files in any tar file are of `SDF` format, containing both 3d geometry and connectivity between atoms